Whether coming out as LGBTQ or as an ally, Americans advance equality by sharing their stories.

 ResourcesExplore Coming Out Resources

-Whether it’s coming out as LGBT or as an ally, countless American actors, athletes, musicians and YouTube sensations advanced the movement for equality in 2015.Read more
+Whether it’s coming out as lesbian, gay, bisexual, transgender, queer, or as an ally, countless American actors, athletes, musicians and YouTube sensations have helped advance the movement for equality.
+In honor of National Coming Out Day, here are a few of the standout coming out moments in pop culture from the last year.Read more

 Latest PostsView Coming Out Posts